What is the Teaching Consultants Program?

-The CCT’s Teaching Consultants are a group of experienced graduate students dedicated to promoting excellence in graduate student teaching at the University of Chicago.
-TCs are trained in the science of teaching and learning in order to help brainstorm with other graduate students about their classes through Mid-Course Reviews and Individual Teaching Consultations.
-The TC program provides graduate students with a safe and confidential place to explore teaching issues and discuss teaching challenges.
-TCs meet with graduate student instructors in all disciplines to discuss issues of course design, alignment of assignments, participation, student motivation, or any teaching area in which the instructor is hoping to improve.
-Any graduate students can request a consultation by emailing email@example.com.
+The CCT’s Teaching Consultants (TCs) are a group of experienced graduate students dedicated to promoting excellence in graduate student teaching at the University of Chicago.
+TCs support the mission of the CCT by conducting Mid-Course Reviews (MCRs) and Individual Teaching Consultations (ITCs) for graduate students as well as postdoctoral teachers across the University of Chicago.
+These consultation services provide graduate students and postdocs a confidential and non-judgemental space to explore teaching issues and challenges.
+TCs meet with graduate students and postdocs in all disciplines to discuss issues of course design, alignment of assignments, student motivation, student participation and engagement, or any teaching area in which the instructor is hoping to improve.
+Any graduate student or postdoc can request a consultation through the database (also highlighted in the sidebar).

 Apply to become a TC!